Monitor a Confluent Platform Cluster in Confluent Cloud

-After you register a Confluent Platform cluster, you can monitor its key metrics directly in the Confluent Cloud Console.
-The Unified Stream Manager (USM) Agent collects telemetry data from your Confluent Platform deployment and displays it in Confluent Cloud.
+USM displays key metrics for registered Confluent Platform clusters directly in the Confluent Cloud Console.
+The Unified Stream Manager (USM) Agent collects telemetry data from your Confluent Platform deployment and sends it to Confluent Cloud.

-To view the monitoring dashboard for your Confluent Platform cluster, follow these steps:
+To view the details for your Confluent Platform cluster, follow these steps:

 1. In the Confluent Cloud Console, navigate to the Environments page and select your environment.